How are the etchings on the fruit made?

 Absolutely.
 The Food and Drug Administration performed rigorous testing and analysis over five years to ensure that the Natural Light Labeling system is completely safe.
 This testing and analysis included shelf life studies, where the FDA placed marked fruit through different temperature and humidity cycles with time variables to replicate the process of bringing fruit from the grower to the consumer.
 The FDA particularly looked for any symptoms of quality degradation caused by the labeling; however, test results confirmed that marking the fruit with the system does not allow for the introduction of pathogens into the fruit or otherwise affect quality and freshness in any manner.

 No, but currently the FDA has only approved use of the system on citrus fruit.
-We expect other fruit types, such as apples, bananas, pears, peaches, melons, and more to be approved in 2016.
+We expect other fruit types, such as apples, bananas, pears, peaches, melons, and more to be approved in the future.

 The food coloring is applied to the citrus after the etching is made using a variety of methods including blotting and rinsing, all depending upon what looks best based on the particular image and characteristics of the citrus skin.
 After color is applied, each piece of citrus receives a fresh application of wax to ensure freshness.
 Except in rare instances, all citrus is waxed after harvest (including citrus at the grocery store) and we’re simply re-coating to the etched area before we ship.
 The food color and wax are FDA approved.